DHARUNYADEVI/RPA-5-Web-Scraping-Data/README.md

 ### Step 4:
 Write Data to CSV After the Data Scraping activity, drag a Write CSV activity.

-Properties: Input: ExtractDataTable FilePath: "BooksData.csv" (you can choose your own name) Include Headers: ✔️ (checked) Step 5: Run the Workflow
+Properties: Input: ExtractDataTable FilePath: "BooksData.csv" (you can choose your own name) Include Headers: checked
+### Step 5:
+Run the Workflow
 Save the workflow.
 Click Run.

 ## PROGRAM: